-Josh Fenton enters his fourth year as Commissioner of the National Collegiate Hockey Conference (NCHC).
+Josh Fenton is in his fifth year as Commissioner of the National Collegiate Hockey Conference (NCHC).
 He was originally hired to the position on July 1, 2013.
-Having completed the third competitive season in 2015-2016, the conference has achieved a great deal.
-Fenton has guided the eight member institutions through a period of tremendous success while still in its early stages.
-Fenton and the leadership of the member schools have already developed a strong brand in college hockey.
+Having completed the fourth competitive season in 2016-17, the conference has achieved a great deal.
+Fenton has guided the eight member institutions through a period of tremendous success while being recognized as one of the best conferences in all of college hockey.

-Through three seasons with Fenton serving as Commissioner NCHC member institutions have accomplished the following on the ice:
+Through four seasons with Fenton serving as Commissioner, NCHC member institutions have accomplished the following on the ice:

-Other NCHC accomplishments under Fenton’s watch have included:
+Other NCHC accomplishments under Fenton’s leadership have included:

-Prior to becoming Commissioner, Fenton played an integral role in the formation and development of the NCHC, while leading NCHC Board meetings and assisting legal counsel in drafting documents to establish the conference.
-Fenton also helped negotiate with CBS Sports Network as the conference’s national broadcast partner, created the operating financial models, secured Target Center in Minneapolis as the tournament championship site and served as the conference’s liaison on legal and financial matters.
+Prior to becoming Commissioner, Fenton played an integral role in the formation and development of the conference, while leading NCHC Board meetings and assisting legal counsel in drafting documents to officially establish the conference.
+Fenton also helped negotiate with CBS Sports Network as the conference’s national broadcast partner, drafted the operating financial models, assisted in securing Target Center as the tournament championship site and served as the conference’s liaison on legal and financial matters.

 Fenton has a wealth of intercollegiate athletics experience, previously serving as senior associate athletic director for finance and administration at Miami University prior to joining the NCHC.
 He was responsible for assessment and management of the athletic department’s $21 million annual budget, human resource operations, and was the sport administrator for men’s ice hockey, football, field hockey & men’s golf.
 Fenton served on the athletic director’s executive leadership team and was the athletic department’s liaison to the university president, vice-president for finance and university general counsel.